intersrc/reselect-lua/README.md

 # reselect-lua

 A Lua port of Reselect.
+Tested in Lua 5.3.

 ## Run tests